 Why You Shouldn’t Over-Inflate Your Kid’s Ego?

 Yes, there is no denying that your child means the world to you but do you really think that over-loving him will do any good to him?
-Well, the reality is that you’ll only be fostering his narcissistic side ultimately giving out an egoistic individual to the world.
+You’re not a mean mom or dad when you give a dose of reality to your kid.
+The reality is that you’ll only be fostering his narcissistic side ultimately giving out an egoistic individual to the world.

 According to a research at Ohio State University, kids who are overvalued are at a higher risk of having an inflated ego.
 “If a parent constantly praises a child’s work, that child may become a praise junkie and constantly looking for affirmation and validation from others,” says psychologist Sara Dimerman.